 How can we pay for the treatment our baby will need?

-Health insurance will pay for all or part of the necessary care.
+Health insurance may pay for all or part of the necessary care.
 Additional financial assistance may be available from an agency in your state which is supported by your tax dollars.
-Your family physician can direct you to the proper agency.

 How do other parents feel when their child is born with a cleft?